Local connectivity of Julia sets of some rational maps with Siegel disks: Introduction

 \section{Introduction}

 The local connectivity of the Julia sets of rational maps is one of the central themes in complex dynamics.
 By constructing expanding metrics, the connected Julia sets of hyperbolic, subhyperbolic and geometrically finite rational maps have been proved to be locally connected (see \cite{DH84}, \cite{TY96}).
 For the maps which do not have expanding metric near the Julia sets, constructing puzzles is the main idea in the study of the local connectivity of the Julia sets.
 In the 1980s, Yoccoz proved that if the non-renormalizable quadratic polynomials have no irrationally indifferent periodic points, then their Julia sets are locally connected provided they are connected \cite{Hub93}.
-The so-called Yoccoz puzzle plays a crucial role in his proof.
+The so-called Yoccoz puzzle plays a crucial role in the proof.
 To study the topology of the Julia sets of cubic polynomials, the Branner-Hubbard puzzle was introduced in \cite{BH92}.
 By developing the puzzle techniques further, various Julia sets without Siegel disks have been proved to be locally connected.
-See \cite{Lyu97}, \cite{LS98}, \cite{KL09a}, \cite{KS09}, \cite{CST17} for polynomials, and \cite{Roe08}, \cite{QWY12}, \cite{DS20n}, \cite{WYZ22} for some special rational maps.
+See \cite{HJ93}, \cite{Lyu97}, \cite{LS98}, \cite{KSS07b}, \cite{KL09a}, \cite{KS09}, \cite{Roe10}, \cite{CST17} for polynomials, and \cite{Roe08}, \cite{QWY12}, \cite{DS22}, \cite{WYZ23} for some special rational maps (see also \cite{CDKS22}).

-For quadratic polynomials with a fixed bounded type Siegel disk, Petersen proved that the Julia sets are locally connected \cite{Pet96}.
-See also \cite{Yam99} for an alternative proof.
-One of the main tools in their proofs is a puzzle structure, which is refereed as Petersen's puzzles.
-Using external rays, equipotential curves and some paths in the Julia sets, Petersen's puzzle construction can be adapted to polynomials of higher degrees in some cases (see \cite{Yan21J}).
+Based on the Douady-Ghys surgery on cubic Blaschke products, Petersen proved that the Julia sets of quadratic polynomials with a fixed bounded type Siegel disk are locally connected \cite{Pet96} (see also \cite{Pet98} for the quadratic polynomials with periodic bounded type Siegel disks).
+Later Yampolsky derived this classical result from a priori bounds of unicritical analytic circle maps \cite{Yam99}.
+One of the main tools in their proofs is a puzzle structure, which is refereed to as Petersen's puzzle.
+Petersen's puzzle construction can be adapted to polynomials of higher degrees by which J. Yang proved that the Julia sets of any polynomials (assumed to be connected) are locally connected at the boundary points of bounded type Siegel disks \cite{Yan23J}.
 However, for rational maps, except in rare cases, for instances, the mating examples of Yampolsky and Zakeri \cite{YZ01} and some other examples in \cite{Yan15}, there is in general no puzzle structure.
 Hence the study of the topology of the Julia sets of rational maps is always a great challenge, especially when there is no expanding metric near the Julia sets.